Beginner-safe · Singapore pantry · no shame

 7. Boil pasta.
 Toss pasta with sauce + pasta water.
 Finish with cheese.

 Serves: 1 pax.
-For 2 pax, double pasta/garlic/oil but add chilli and salt slowly.
+For 2 pax, double pasta/mushrooms/garlic/oil but start with 2 chilli padi total.

 • 80–100g spaghetti